 NHDES senior leadership consists of the commissioner, assistant commissioner, chief financial officer and three division directors.

 Commissioner Robert R. Scott has served as the NHDES Commissioner since June 2017.
-Commissioner Scott previously worked for NHDES for 17 years in the Air Resources Division; as Director of the division from 2003 to 2012.
-Between 2012 and 2017, Bob served as Commissioner at the NH Public Utilities Commission.
+Commissioner Scott previously worked for NHDES for 17 years in the Air Resources Division, as Director of the division from 2003 to 2012.
+Between 2012 and 2017, Bob served as Commissioner at the New Hampshire Public Utilities Commission.

-In addition to his duties as NHDES Commissioner, Bob serves as cybersecurity advisor for critical infrastructure to Governor Sununu.
+In addition to his duties as NHDES Commissioner, he serves as cybersecurity advisor for critical infrastructure to Governor Sununu.
+In that role, he is Managing Director of the New England Utility Cybersecurity Integration Collaborative and oversees initiatives to enhance critical infrastructure cybersecurity for drinking water and wastewater treatment systems and dams and the energy sector.
+In 2023 he was appointed to the Cybersecurity and Infrastructure Security Agency (CISA) Cybersecurity Advisory Committee (CSAC) to advise the Director on policies and initiatives to enhance the nation's cyber defense.
 He also currently serves on the Board of Directors of the Regional Greenhouse Gas Initiative Inc. (RGGI) and as Vice Chair of the Site Evaluation Committee.

 Craig has served as the director of the NHDES Air Resources Division since September 2013.
 Craig has worked in the field of air pollution control at the department for over 30 years.
 The Air Resources Division regulates air pollution from industrial and electric generating facilities, monitors air quality across the state and conducts programs to reduce air emissions from other source categories, such as motor vehicles, to ensure that New Hampshire meets federal Clean Air Act standards.
 Craig holds a B.S. degree in Chemical Engineering from the University of New Hampshire.